 Installation of Officers

-The State Convention Director is responsible for making sure that sufficient tables and chairs are set up in each area above, and that they are in the proper format for each meeting (theater seating, head table, round tables, rectangular tables, etc.) in sufficient number to meet the needs of the expected number of attendees.

-The State Convention Director is responsible for coordinating all the above with the venue management or Lodge prior to the convention.
+Arrange for sufficient tables and chairs to be set up in each area above, and that they are in the proper format for each meeting (theater seating, head table, round tables, rectangular tables, etc.) in sufficient number to meet the needs of the expected number of attendees.
+Coordinate all the above with the venue management or Lodge prior to the convention.

-The State Convention Director is responsible for coordinating with State Committee Chairs who wish to have a table in the vendor area, and to work with the venue to provide any A/V equipment if available.
+Coordinate with State Committee Chairs who wish to have a table in the vendor area, and to work with the venue to provide any A/V equipment if available.

-The State Convention Director is responsible for arranging A/V equipment, including sound system, projectors/screens, and/or television monitors with the venue for use during the meetings and banquets, and to test the equipment before the event begins.
-If technical issues arise, it is the State Convention Director’s responsibility to quickly work with the venue to correct the issue.
+Arrange for A/V equipment, including sound system, projectors/screens, and/or television monitors with the venue for use during the meetings and banquets, and to test the equipment before the event begins.
+If technical issues arise, it is the Committee’s responsibility to quickly work with the venue to correct the issue.

 Banquets

+Review meals offered by the venue (including Lodges), their costs, and to arrange for special meals for members and guests who have special dietary needs.

+Provide a meal count to the banquet venue at least one week in advance or as contractually required.

-It is the responsibility of the State Convention Director to review meals offered by the venue (including Lodges), their costs, and to arrange for special meals for members and guests who have special dietary needs.
-The Convention Director must negotiate with the venue to keep the cost for the meals to a minimum by adjusting the standardized meal plans to keep the cost for each meal as low as possible.
+Negotiate with the venue/Lodge to keep the cost for the meals to a minimum by adjusting the standardized meal plans to keep the cost for each meal as low as possible.

-It is the responsibility of the State Convention Director to develop a seating chart for all members and guests attending the banquets.
+Develop a seating chart for all members and guests attending the banquets.
 This includes the Head Table, Satellite Head Tables, and all other tables.
-The seating chart needs to be provided to the venue prior to the banquets that indicates the meal for each guest at each table to expedite the serving of plated meals.
+Provide a copy to the venue prior to the banquets that indicates the meal (or special meal) for each guest at each table to expedite the serving of plated meals.
 This is not necessary for banquets serving food through a buffet.
-In addition, the State Convention Director must indicate the table and seat where a member or guest requires a special meal.

-It is the responsibility of the State Convention Director to create and place name cards on the head table and satellite head tables for all State Association and Grand Lodge dignitaries.
+Create and place name cards on the head table and satellite head tables for all State Association and Grand Lodge dignitaries.

-It is the responsibility of the State Convention Director to arrange seating at the head table using Grand Lodge protocol with the higher office holders placed toward the center near the podium.
-Seating at the head table for the State Association side consists of the State President, followed by Vice Presidents in order of seniority, the State Chaplain and their guests.
+Arrange seating at the head table using Grand Lodge protocol with the higher office holders placed toward the center near the podium.

-Seating at the head table for the Grand Lodge side consists of the Master of Ceremonies, Sponsor, Current Grand Officer, Current Grand Committeeman, Current Special Deputy, Past Grand Officers, and Past Grand Committeemen (within 5 years of the end of their term if venue space allows) and their guests.
-The Convention Director must also make sure that only men are to be seated at the end of each head table.

-It is the responsibility of the State Convention Director to arrange student contest winner tables at the front of the room immediately behind the satellite head tables, and to place signs on each of the guest tables for student contest winners with the names of each party member listed.
+Arrange student contest winner tables to be located at the front of the room immediately behind the satellite head tables, and to place signs on each of the guest tables for student contest winners with the names of each party member listed.
 (Contest winner & family)

-It is the responsibility of the State Convention Director to know the compatibility of members seated at each table to make the evening enjoyable for all seated at the table.
-(Some members can’t stand being seated with others)